Guidance & support

 At BOA, the pastoral care system is overseen by an Assistant Principal, who line manages the Heads of Year and oversees the work of the form tutors.
 The Assistant Principal and the Heads of Year will monitor the progress, welfare and attendance of all students, as well as always being on hand to offer support and guidance to students if they are encountering any issues.

 The Assistant Principal for Pastoral Care is Ms. Holly Stanton.

 Heads of Year at Key Stage 4 are:

-All students will be in a tutor group.
+All students will be in a tutor group within their year group.
 The tutor is the key person concerned with welfare, guidance and academic progress.
-Tutor groups will meet as a whole but there will also be regular individual tutorials at which students can discuss academic progress and other issues.
+Tutor groups will meet as a whole and there will also be regular individual tutorials during which students can discuss academic progress and other issues.
 Tutors will have regular feedback from subject teachers and will also pay due attention to attendance.

 Assessment and Reporting

 Communication with home is of paramount importance.
-At the beginning of Year 10, there is a settling in evening for all parents and carers.
+At the beginning of Year 10, parents and carers will receive a settling-in evening report to inform them of their child's attitude and approach to learning, both within the classroom and when completing independent study tasks.
 In addition, progress reports are sent home at least 3 times per year.
-There will be a full written report at the end of Year 10 and an additional parents evening in the summer term.
-There is also a parents evening in Year 11 and students are expected to attend their meetings alongside their parents and carers.
+There will be a full written report at the end of Year 10 and an additional parents' evening in the summer term.
+There is also a parents' evening in Year 11 and students are invited to attend their meetings alongside their parents and carers.